Shepherds Hill military installations: Heritage listing

 The Shepherds Hill Group is historically significant at a state level because of its importantrole in the coastal defence of NSW.
 It was an important defence and Observation post for the state during the time of the Crimean War.
 Shepherds Hill Group formed an integral part of Newcastle's integrated defence system, and changes made to this system since the 1880s reflect the way that NSW defence policy responded to new threats as well as technological developments.
 It was also crucial that Newcastle be defended during periods of war, due to the fact Newcastle was an important industrial centre, that supplied munitions from the steelworks and beef (via the port) to the military during WW2.
 The Newcastle Steelworks formed an important part of the economy of NSW and were a significant part of the war effort.
 The surviving complex tells an important story associated with the course of Australian national history and is strongly evocative of the military defence of strategically important Australian places.

 The site has a significant association with all three of the armed forces.
 It is also associated with Fort Scratchley, another highly significant defence site and the only place on the mainland of Australia that is known to have returned fire.
 This occurred when the city was under attack by a Japanese submarine in June 1942.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

-The site has aesthetic significance due to the impressive views it offers along the Newcastle coastline as a complex of structures and forms and which are highly evocative of war and coastal defense systems.
-The Gun Enplacement and Observation Post occupy a prominent position on a high vantage point adjacent to King Edward Park, Newcastle's major historic park.
-The solid and robust concrete forms are visible from within the park and make for a memorable counterpoint to the high Victorian architecture of the street called The Terrace to the immediate west.
-These physical elements provide the park with a sense of drama and interest.
-As a destination it is used as a venue for wedding pictures, artistic endeavours and photography of the coastline.
-The No 1 searchlight engine room and its tunnel at 65 Nesca Pde display a high degree of technical achievement and are in remarkably good condition for their 60-year age.
-The early 1960s period residential flat building that is built on the roof of the Searchlight engine room is an interesting example of building recycling for other nonrelated uses.